Service Beyond Self

 “It makes my day when I see a patient who makes a change,” she said.

-Armed with the Spanish skills she gained in grammar school and honed at Webb (where she also volunteered in a homeless shelter, raised money through tee shirt sales for tsunami relief in Japan, and through her participation in ASB, supported youth programs in Pomona), Yoshida traveled to Nicaragua, to work in VIDA’s pop-up clinics.
+Armed with the Spanish skills she gained in grammar school and honed at Webb (where she also volunteered in a homeless shelter, raised money through T-shirt sales for tsunami relief in Japan and, through her participation in ASB, supported youth programs in Pomona), Yoshida traveled to Nicaragua to work in VIDA’s pop-up clinics.
 While there, she assisted doctors by taking vital statistics of patients such as heart rate, temperature, blood pressure and patient history.

 “They ran out of water while we were there,” explained Yoshida.
 “We didn’t take showers for a couple of days, but that kind of thing happens to the people who live there at least once a month – they’re kind of used to living with it.”